RitinkarDB/RitinkarDB.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, School of Economics, University of East Anglia (2025)
+* Ph.D in Economics, School of Economics, University of East Anglia (2022-2025)
   * Supervisors: Theodore Turocy and Peter Moffatt
+* Masters of Arts, Department of Economics, Ashoka University (2020-2022)
+  * Masters research project: A Study of Housing Discrimination in Calcutta
+* Bachelor of Science, Department of Economics, Shiv Nadar University (2017-2020)

 Work experience
 ======